 The CIGIE is comprised of all inspectors general that are Presidentially-appointed / Senate confirmed and those that are appointed by agency heads.
 The FMC OIG remains active in CIGIE operations.
-Specifically, the Inspector General (IG) is a member of CIGIE, participates in the monthly CIGIE meetings, and periodically assists CIGIE on special projects.
+Specifically, the Inspector General (IG) is a member of CIGIE and the CIGIE Audit Committee, and the OIG participates in the monthly CIGIE meetings, and periodically assists CIGIE on special projects.